 Snow Lakes Trailhead

-Tim, Kara, and I did the Enchantments hike on July 31, 2020.
+Tim, Kara, and I did the Enchantments hike on a hot July day.
 It’s an awesome hike and we highly recommend it, but it is not to be underestimated.
 We are fast hikers, but the trail conditions (steep descents, obstacles on the trail, and hot conditions) slowed us down.
 Plus, the alpine lakes are so gorgeous that it is nearly impossible to not want to spend some time at each one of them.
 That’s the whole reason for doing this hike, right?

 We did this hike in 10 hours and 30 minutes, including time for rest, snacks, and photos.
 Our fastest sections were at the very beginning and the very end of the trail, where the terrain was smooth enough that we could keep up a fast pace.